kyma-project/community/concepts/modularization/README.md

 - deployment of the operator (Kubernetes manifests or Helm chart)

-# Component submission process
+# Module submission process
-To submit a new component to Kyma, you must prepare a component descriptor with all related resources.
+To submit a new module to Kyma, you must prepare a component descriptor with all related resources.

-Component validation should be automated by governance jobs that check different aspects like:
+Module validation should be automated by governance jobs that check different aspects like:
 - operator CRD validation (for example, status format)
 - exposing metrics
 - proper logging format